obinasBaba/Portfolio/src/cms/blog/2021-06-16-magnet-button-with-framer-motion.md

 **Typical problems that could be found during the design testing:**

 * incorrect spacings;
-* missed states on interactive elements;
+* missed state on interactive elements;
 * bad animation timing or easing.

 ### Functional testing